 Epoxy floor coatings, such as the RXEP range, are tough and hard-wearing, which means they will last for years – possibly up to 20!
 With abrasion, chemical and impact resistance, they’re more difficult to mark, stain or damage.
 They are strong enough to withstand heavy traffic as well as daily use by heavy vehicles.
 With less damage likely, there will be fewer breaks in production for repairs to be carried out.
 The durability of epoxy flooring for factories means you’ll get a good return on your investment.

-If you would like to discuss your factory flooring requirements, contact us to see how we can help.
+If you would like to discuss what the best flooring for your factory, contact us to see how we can help.